AndiEcker/AcuSihotInterfaces/README.md

 AcuSihotMonitor is a kivy application for Windows, Linux, Mac OS X, Android and iOS and allows to check the correct functionality of the Salesforce, Acumen and Sihot servers and interfaces.

+### AssCacheSync Application

+AssCacheSync is a command line tool for to pull, push, verify data between the Postgres database AssCache and the Acumen, Salesforce and/or Sihot systems.

 ### ClientQuestionnaireExport Application